harish-88279/Statathon---NCO/DEPLOYMENT.md

 3. Check the browser console for CORS errors

 ### Backend deployment fails
+1. Ensure all Node.js dependencies are in `package.json`
-1. Ensure all dependencies are in `requirements.txt`
+2. Ensure all Python dependencies are in `requirements.txt`
-2. Check that the start command is correct
+3. Check that the start command is correct
-3. Verify environment variables are set in Render
+4. Verify environment variables are set in Render